 How can you refocus your energy into you two as a couple as opposed to you two as soldiers in Operation: Baby?

-Jessica, a Home Care provider from Welland, Ontario and mother of two has always had trouble conceiving and is currently working on baby number three.
-She offers these suggestions on how to make relationships a priority while keep your eye on the goal, “For me and my husband who do not conceive easily, we haven't been using birth control for over a year now and still no baby, some times keeping the romance is difficult.
-For us it is really just keeping in mind what it is you really want.
+Jessica, a Home Care provider from Welland, Ontario, and mother of two, has always had trouble conceiving and is currently working on baby number three.
+She offers these suggestions on how to make relationships a priority while keeping your eye on the goal, “For me and my husband who do not conceive easily, we haven't been using birth control for over a year now and still, no baby, sometimes keeping the romance is difficult.
+For us, it is really just keeping in mind what it is you really want.
 A beautiful baby!
 It also helps to spice things up for us anyways.
 Different places if possible, maybe a romantic weekend away (when it's ovulating time).
-Getting a quickie in whenever you can helps too, especially for us since we have two young kids all ready and sometimes finding the time is hard!
+Getting a quickie in whenever you can helps too, especially for us since we have two young kids already and sometimes finding the time is hard!
 I think the biggest thing is to stay connected with each other, and not to think of it as a chore!”

 Some suggestions from your doctor or holistic practitioner may be to encourage a re-focusing of your energy back to you two as a couple.

 While the sex is obviously the physical thing that will bring about the baby couples are working towards, it’s the fostering of intimacy that will enable couples to keep the romance alive and make the act a beautiful expression of their dream and hopefully help their baby materialize that much easier.

 Some Tried and True Ways to Keep the Baby Making Magic Alive Are:

 1. Remember You Are More Than Just The Sum Of Your Parts: